Uebe3/f1-data-platform/README.md

-# F1 Pipeline - Formula 1 Data Analytics Platform
+# F1 Data Platform - Formula 1 Data Analytics Platform

 A comprehensive, cloud-agnostic data analytics platform for Formula 1 racing data.
 This system extracts real-time and historical F1 data from the OpenF1 API, processes it through multiple analytical layers, and prepares features for AI/ML applications.